 If your shares are registered in your name with the Company's transfer agent, Continental Stock Transfer and Trust Company, then you are considered the record holder for those shares.
-If you are the record holder of your shares, you have the right to vote your shares by proxy or to attend the Annual Meeting and vote in person.
+If you are the record holder of your shares, you have the right to vote your shares by proxy or to attend the Annual Meeting and vote during the live webcast.

 If your shares are held through a bank, broker, or other nominee, then you are considered to hold your shares in "street name."
 While you are the "beneficial owner" of those shares, you are not considered the record holder.
 As the beneficial owner of shares of the Company's common stock, you have the right to instruct your bank, broker, or other nominee how to vote your shares.
-However, since you are not the record holder of your shares, you may not vote these shares in person at the Annual Meeting unless you obtain a "legal proxy" from the stockholder of record.
+However, since you are not the record holder of your shares, you may not vote these shares during the live webcast of the Annual Meeting unless you obtain a "legal proxy" from the stockholder of record.